Claudio Caniggia: Club career

-1 Including appearances in Scottish League Cup.

 International career

 Caniggia was a key player in both the 1990 and 1994 World Cups, but was not picked under the strict regime of coach Daniel Passarella for France '98.

 Caniggia was capped 50 times for Argentina, scoring 16 goals.
 He played at the 1990 and 1994 World Cups, scoring four goals in eight matches.
-In Argentina, Caniggia was renowned for excelling for the national team despite not having a high-profile club career nor ever playing for big European teams.
 Contrary to popular belief and largely due to loose interpretation, Caniggia was not a pure striker, but rather a playmaker or creative forward.